Akshitkalra/JOBQUEST-SPRINGBOOT-REACT.JS/README.md

 ## Demo

-You can check out the live demo of JobQuest [here](https://job-quest-client.vercel.app/).
+You can check out the live demo of JobQuest [here].

 ### Screenshots